saliormoon/Cookbook/recipes/CompilingUnderWindowsLegacy.md

 ### Ingredients

-For this receipt, you need to install the following programs under Windows:
+For this recipe, you need to install the following programs under Windows:

 * [cygwin](https://www.cygwin.com/)